HTML Basic

 <pre> - pre-formatted. displays all whitespaces as is

-- such content has monospace font
+- such content gets monospace font

 Common HTML Entities